Skip to Content

 Eat Mindfully:

-I believe a balanced diet includes both attention to eating diverse nutritionally rich foods, and eating foods that feel good and bring pleasure to us.
-Mindful eating includes permission to eat all food groups and even in all quantities, but invites us to pay attention to our food and our body as we eat the food.
+I believe a balanced diet includes both attention to eating diverse nutritionally rich foods and eating foods that feel good and bring pleasure to us.
+Mindful eating includes permission to eat all food groups and even in all quantities, but invites us to pay attention to our food and body as we eat the food.
 Invest time in preparing food you can be proud of and check in with your body as you eat.

 SOURCE: Rao, T. S., Asha, M. R., Ramesh, B. N., & Rao, K. S. (2008).
 Understanding nutrition, depression and mental illnesses.
 Indian journal of psychiatry, 50(2), 77–82. https://doi.org/10.4103/0019-5545.42391